 After Jesus arrived, the Sanhedrin Council held court and declared that Jesus was guilty of blasphemy.

 They ignored His miracles and teachings.
 They simply wanted to know if He considered Himself to be God, that He was and is the Son of God.
 He agreed with their statement.
 He was God.
 In response they accused Him of blasphemy.
 They sent Him first to Pontius Pilate (John 18:28).
 After being questioned He was sent to Herod (Luke 23:6-7).
 After more questions, Herod returned Jesus to Pilate (Luke 23:11).
 Then Pilate asked the crowd if they wanted a robber named Barabbas or Jesus released.
 They chose Barabbas and shouted loudly that Jesus be crucified (Luke 23:15-21).
-Then Pilate scourged Him,
+Then Pilate ordered that He be scourged or beaten,

 Finally, the solders led Him away and crucified Him (John 19:2-42).
 Many people were responsible for Jesus’ death.
 In reality, all of us are responsible for Jesus’ death since He died for all of us.